peering-manager/peering-manager/docs/configuration/optional-settings.md

 Default: `UTC`

 The time zone Peering Manager will for date and time operations.
+Peering Manager will also attempt to determine this value from `/etc/timezone` before defaulting to UTC.
 [List of available time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ---